kkinnear/zprint/README.md

 ## How to Configure zprint

-When zprint is called for the first time it will configure itself from all of the information that it has available at that time.
-It will examine the following information in order to configure
+When zprint (or one of the zprint-filters) is called for the first time it will configure itself from all of the information that it has available at that time.
+It will examine the following information in order to configure itself:
-itself:

-* The file `$HOME/.zprintrc` for an options map in EDN format
-* The file `.zprintrc` in the current working directory for an options map in EDN format if the file `$HOME/.zprintrc` has `{:cwd-zprintrc? true}` in its options map.
+* The file `$HOME/.zprintrc` or that file does not exist, the  file `$HOME/.zprint.edn` for an options map in EDN format.
+* If the file found above has `:search-config?` true, it will look in the current directory for a file `.zprintrc` and if it doesn't find one, it will look for `.zprint.edn`.l  If it doesn't find either of them, it will look in the parent of the current directory for the same two files, in the same order.
+This process will stop when it finds a file or it reaches the root of the file system.
+If the file it finds is in the home directory (that is, it is the same file found in the first step in this process, above), it will read the file but it will not use the results (because it has already done so).
+* If the file found in the home directory has `:cwd-zprintrc?` set to true, and did not have `:search-config?` set to true, then it will search the current directory for `.zprintrc` and `.zprint.edn` in that order, and use the information from the first file it finds.
 * __DEPRECATED:__ Environment variables for individual option map values
 * __DEPRECATED:__ Java properties for individual option map values

+The `{:search-config? true}` capability is designed to allow projects to have zprint configuration files in various places in the project structure.
+There might be a zprint configuration file at the root of a project, which would be used for every source file in the project.

 You can invoke the function `(configure-all!)` at any time to cause zprint to re-examine the above information.
 It will delete